ItsSam11/YtApi-Music/README.md

 # Music Bot

-This project implements Youtube API to retrieve the first result on YT Search in order to retrieve always the first result and then use pafy to transform the video to audio and finally use python-vlc to play the music on the CLI.
+This project makes use of the YouTube API to fetch the first search result.
+Following this, Using the library Pafy we convert the video to audio and Python-VLC to play the music directly through the command line interface (CLI).